Loyalty in fuel retail: What makes a fuel rewards program successful?

 BP was one of the first European petrol chains that implemented a full-scale loyalty program.
 Over time, the original program moved in multiple directions and gave birth to a number of spinoffs.
 As the examples are BP Austria, BP Poland, and Aral Germany (BP group), they are the main partners of the multi-partner loyalty scheme "Payback" managed by Payback and on the other edge is BPme Rewards managed by BP UK, where the members can earn points every time they fill up.

 In the case of BPme Rewards, customers earn points on BP transactions both in-store and at the fuel pump.
 The loyalty scheme is simple; customers get 1 point for each £1 spent in-store, 1 point for every liter of regular fuel, and 2 points for every liter of Ultimate fuel.
 The points can be spent on fuel purchases or to redeem rewards from the BPme Rewards Catalogue.
 Loyalty points can also be exchanged for Amazon or Marks & Spencer vouchers.
-The BP offers members of a loyalty program numerous promotions and lotteries, such as daily prizes of up to 10,000 reward points.

-PD: What I love about this program is the simplicity.
+What I love about this program is the simplicity.
 Offering one point per pound spent lets customers know exactly what they are getting and track the value of being part of the program.
 It is a great example for Loyalty Program Managers to follow as a golden rule.
-Don’t over-complicate either side of the customer’s interaction with the Loyalty Program.
-Gaining and redeeming points should be single and shouldn’t involve any advanced mathematics.

 ExxonMobil Corporation (Exxon Mobil Rewards and Esso Nectar)

 ExxonMobil Corporation is an American multinational which includes the Mobil, Exxon, and Esso petrol station chains.
 Exxon Mobil Rewards+ is a loyalty program for earning points at Exxon and Mobil stations.
-The program allows members to earn points for purchasing fuel and in-store goods, and for using the car wash.
+The program allows members to earn points for purchasing fuel and in-store goods, and for using the car washes.

 In the UK, the Esso Nectar program enables customers to collect Nectar points on fuel purchases at participating branded service stations and offers new ways to earn points and save money.

-PD: Nectar points are an extremely powerful purchase motivator.
+Nectar points are an extremely powerful purchase motivator.
 Users gain points across huge chains like Esso and Sainsbury’s and can spend them in stores like eBay and Argos, on Vue cinema tickets, on subscriptions to Sky television, and even on local and international train fares.
 Coalition rewards points don’t lock customers into spending their rewards inside the brand.
-It works both ways; people are often more motivated to use Esso stations if they know their loyalty will be rewarded with a trip to see a movie.
-And customers remember the experience associated with the rewards scheme more than they would a discount on fuel or a free coffee.
-Nectar is a massive scheme involving huge companies.
-However, even you are a smaller business, you can create a coalition with partner companies of similar size and bring great value.
-User Nectar as a blueprint.

 Shell (Shell Go+ and CLUBSMART)

 Shell is an Anglo-Dutch multinational oil and gas company headquartered in the Netherlands.
-Today, Shell is one of the five oil and gas “supermajors” with a reach of more than 70 countries.
+Today, Shell is one of the five oil and gas “supermajors” with a reach of more than 99 countries.
 The brand runs different loyalty programs in various countries.

 Again in the UK, Shell Go+ is a very simple mechanism: a visit is counted each time a customer spends £10 or more on fuel or £2 or more in the shop.
 They then get 10% off all hot drinks and both the ‘deli2go’ and ‘Jamie Oliver Deli by Shell’ food ranges.
 Participants also get money off fuel every tenth visit and receive plenty of treats and surprises along the way.
 Additionally, there is 10% off Shell Helix Motor Oil and Shell Super Shine car wash or Quick wash.
 The mobile application, with pay-at-pump capability, plays a key role in the loyalty program.

-PD: The last part of this is the key takeaway here.
 No matter what area of the world you look at, everything is being digitized and is going mobile.
 It’s just the same for Loyalty Programs.
 We’ll soon move away from plastic cards and all information will be through an app that is more interactive.
 The customer essentially manages their own loyalty experience and should be able to collect points, make payments, and redeem points straight through their mobile device at any time.

 Repsol (Repsol Más Card and Repsol Más Visa Card)

 Spanish fuel brand Repsol is a leading global energy conglomerate.
-Más (which means ‘more’) is a loyalty program that focuses on three areas of value – My Car, My Shopping and My Leisure.
+Más (which means "more") is a loyalty program that focuses on three areas of value – My Car, My Shopping and My Leisure.
 There’re 2 variants of the loyalty card.

 Repsol Más Card is the basic loyalty card and it awards customers with Travel Club Points (in partnership with Air Miles Spain) and a catalog of promotions.
 On the other hand, customers can apply for the Repsol Más Visa Card.
 It’s a payment card (pre-paid or debit card) that offers a 5% discount on purchases in-store, with card fees waived for exceeding an annual purchase level.
 It has also been developed to track purchases on the loyalty program and customers avoid the need to scan or swipe a second card at the cash desk, saving time on each transaction.

-PD: There are two interesting things about the Repsol method.
-Firstly, having tiered rewards is an effective approach in any sector.
-Customers love the feeling, and the increased benefits, that come from being part of the higher tier group.
 Secondly, the credit card is a similarly powerful driver to a mobile app.
 In the past, the cashier asked “Do you have a loyalty card?” at the cash desk, meaning the loyalty program was only engaged if the customer had the card about their person.
 When using an app or credit card, every purchase is automatically a part of the loyalty program and the data collected is the key to further improving offers in the future.

 Chevron (aFANity)

 Chevron has taken a different tack to other fuel retailers by offering a short-term loyalty scheme.
-The program began at midnight on 1 Sept 2018 and ended at midnight on New Year’s Eve.
+The program began at midnight on September 1, 2018 and ended at midnight on New Year’s Eve.
 Members could then redeem points on a sports-themed rewards program including football game tickets, autographed memorabilia, officially licensed team gear, and unique once-in-a-lifetime experiences with their favorite teams.

-PD: Chevron has since engaged in other loyalty program but this one is worthy of note.
-The short-term element means the marketing and execution of the program need to be flawless.
 However, the real takeaway here is that Chevron found a way to make an emotional connection with clients, which is the most essential element of a loyal relationship to a brand.
 Chevron understood that people are not emotionally attached to petrol or screenwash… but many people are incredibly emotional about sports.
 It used the loyalty program to tap into that and create a positive affinity with the brand.

 Circle K (Circle K Play or Park)